hongybun/qemu_passthrough_scripts/README.md

 Download the latest .iso version of virtio-win-guest-tools: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/.

 Start virt-manager (Virtual Machine Manager).
 Select File > New Virtual Machine.
-In the pop-up windows, select "Local install media" and select Forward.
+In the pop-up window, select "Local install media" and select Forward.

 On the next page (Step 2), browse for the Windows 11 .iso downloaded earlier and select Forward.

 On the next page (Step 3), choose the appropriate memory and CPUs for the virtual machine.
 On a 32GB machine with an Ultra i9 275HX (8 performance cores, 16 efficiency cores), a good place to start would be 16GB of RAM and 8 CPU cores.

 On the next page (Step 4), make sure “Enable storage for this virtual machine” and “Create a disk image for the virtual machine” is selected.
-On a 1TB drive, 256GB, 384GB, or 512GB are good places to start.
+On a 1TB drive, 256GB, 384GB, or 512GB are reasonable places to start.

 On the next page, (Step 5), name the virtual machine something appropriate.
 The default name of “win11” will be used for the remainder of this guide.
 If any changes are made to the name, ensure that “win11” in any further steps is replaced with the selected name.
 Select “Customize configuration before install”.